leon-thomm/Ryven/docs/README.md

 ## NodeManager Overview

-Please be aware that this application is not extremely intuitive just yet, there are quite a few features still missing.
+Please be aware that this application is not extremely intuitive yet, there are quite a few features still missing.
 I am working on that :) If you have suggestions, hit me up.

 ![pyScript NodeManager screenshot](/resources/images/Qt 70.png)